Published In

 12. They Threaten Abuse

-Another sign of emotional abuse from parents can include might a threat of physical abuse or violence, even if they don’t follow through.
+Another sign of emotional abuse from parents can include a threat of physical abuse or violence, even if they don’t follow through.
 This emotionally abusive tactic creates an environment that can make a child feel unsafe.
 This can be just as harmful and worse than physical abuse.

-For example: using intimidation as a tactic.
+For example, using intimidation as a tactic.
 Such actions might result in a person developing PTSD or similar issues.

 13. They Verbally Abuse You